SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Requirement: REQ-MEDIA-KEYFRAME.

-4. In loss-prone networks or during reactive policy events, all packets being treated the same can have challenges in efficiently handling/forwarding data (retransmissions are expensive).
+4. In loss-prone networks or during Reactive Management events, all packets being treated the same can have challenges in efficiently handling/forwarding data (retransmissions are expensive).
 There is no way to identify packets which can be dropped, with little impact to